Microsoft Outlook Categories

 Microsoft Outlook's "Categories" Feature

-Use Microsoft 365 Categories to organize and manage your Outlook calendar, contacts, emails, and tasks.
+Use Microsoft 365 Categories to organize and manage your Outlook email, calendar, contacts, and tasks.

-Click on the headers below to find out how to create and customize categories.
-Click or tap on images to expand images to full size.
+Click on the headers below to find out how to create and customize your categories.
+Click or tap on images to see in full screen.

 What are categories for?